 Blue Ridge Electric Members Foundation

-The Foundation provides monetary assistance to Blue Ridge Electric members struggling to pay their electric bills as well as local non-profit organizations that provide other types of assistance to our members.Individual members seeking assistance work through local help agencies like the Department of Social Services and We Can to determine eligibility and a volunteer group of members review applications from the non-profit organizations for a once-a-year grant cycle.
+- The Foundation provides monetary assistance to Blue Ridge Electric members struggling to pay their electric bills as well as local non-profit organizations that provide other types of assistance to our members.Individual members seeking assistance work through local help agencies like the Department of Social Services and We Can to determine eligibility.

 - Dozens of local organizations apply and are approved for community grants.
 A volunteer group of members review applications from the applying non-profit organizations for the annual grant cycle.Organizations are encouraged to apply for grants in the areas of health, wellness and treatment, education and youth, economic and community development, and environmental enhancement/quality of life.
 Religious and political organizations are not eligible for funding.
 Organizations should seek grants to provide specific services that benefit others.
 General operating expenses should not be requested.